vnLab-Lodz/vnLab-series-template/README.md

 _If you're looking for a more complex publication take a look at the [collection of vnLab starters](https://github.com/vnLab-Lodz/vnLab-templates)._

+## Requirements

+Run this project with node version 14.

 ## 🚀 Quick start

 1.  **Create a Gatsby site.**